Erin Murray joined the Spectrum Bay News 9 team in July 2019 as the weekend anchor for Your Morning News.

 Erin and her husband are proud dog parents.
-The couple met at West Virginia University and still play volleyball together.
-Erin is also an avid equestrian, and has ridden horses her entire life.
+They met at West Virginia University and still play volleyball together.
+Erin is also an avid equestrian and has ridden horses her entire life.
 Erin grew up in Virginia and spent six years of her childhood overseas in Germany.
 She fell in love with Florida for the beautiful coasts and the amount of news in the area, which also affects the rest of the country.

-While Erin is just getting to know the area, she loves the adventures it offers.
+Erin enjoys getting to know the area and loves the adventures it offers.
 One of her favorite places to grab a bite is Hellas Restaurant and Bakery.
-So far, she loves Gasparilla since it’s one of the only Tampa events she’s attended.
-And don’t ask about Florida Sports because she’s a D.C. fan through and through.
+She looks forward to the annual Gasparilla parades, but don’t her ask about Florida Sports because she’s a D.C. fan through and through.